Research

 Learning to play StarCraft II

 During my Master’s degree, I first got in contact with the subject of RL in a research project at Jan Peter’s lab.
-We created an open-source repository to reproduce the results of the first paper learning to play parts of the real-time strategy video game StarCraft II (SC2)1.
+We created an open-source repository to reproduce the results of the first paper learning to play parts of the real-time strategy video game StarCraft II (SC2).
 The code and report are available here.
-In a separate strain of follow-up work, we extended the implementation to include the then-new Proximal Policy Optimization2 algorithm which had not been tested on SC2.
-Additionally, we extended the Feudal Networks3 neural network architecture with spatially aware actions in the hopes of learning priors that can help transfer policy across games.
+In a separate strain of follow-up work, we extended the implementation to include the then-new Proximal Policy Optimization algorithm which had not been tested on SC2.
+Additionally, we extended the Feudal Networks neural network architecture with spatially aware actions in the hopes of learning priors that can help transfer policy across games.
 The code with the extended content as well as the report can be found here.